trevorld/Hanzi_Stats/README.rst

 It was originally written by Ben Lickly based on Japanese Stats by Damien Elmes.
 Wordlist is based on the one used in the Anki 1.x plugin: Hanzi_Stats_New_HSK_20110411__show_all_hanzi__6000_chars.

 This version includes small modifications by Trevor L. Davis to fix some typos and get rid of the HSK A, HSK B, HSK E, and HSK I categories (whatever they were).
+The New HSK character lists has been updated from the 2010 version to the 2012 version.
 Also clicking character links now sends you to characterpop.com instead of dict.cn.

 The plugin is available under the GNU GPL, version 3 or later;  http://www.gnu.org/copyleft/gpl.html